-Physical access to CenCert server devices (including HSM devices) is possible only for authorized persons, with the principle of two-person access, under the control of the CenCert security inspector.
-Each time access to devices is recorded.
+Physical access to CenCert server devices (including HSM devices) is possible only for authorized persons.
+Each access to devices is recorded.

-The Certification Center is equipped with a backup center, located in a remote location from the primary center.
+CenCert is equipped with a backup center, located in a remote location from the primary center.

-All data and devices essential for the security of the Certification Center and the services provided by them (in particular, electronic cards and other hardware components enabling the activation of the CenCert private key, access codes to devices, cards and systems, archiving media) are secured and available only to authorized persons.
+All data and devices essential for the security of CenCert and the services provided by it (in particular, electronic cards and other hardware components enabling the activation of the CenCert private key, access codes to devices, cards and systems, archiving media) are secured and available only to authorized persons.